metabase/metabase/docs/questions/sharing/alerts.md

 {% include plans-blockquote.html feature="Usage analytics" %}

-Admins can view a list of all alerts and dashboard subscriptions that people have set up in your Metabase in the **Metabase analytics** collection.
+Admins can view a list of all alerts and dashboard subscriptions that people have set up in your Metabase in the **Usage analytics** collection.
 See [Usage analytics](../../usage-and-performance-tools/usage-analytics.md#alerts-model).

 ## How permissions work with alerts